borti4938/n64adv2_pcb/README.md

 (However, putting them in front is also possible.)

 Secure the cable with some kapton tape or with two solder joints.
-Make sure that solder pads and pins are perfectly alligned.
+Make sure that solder pads and pins are perfectly aligned.
-The better the allignment is the easier is the solder work.
+The better the alignment is the easier is the solder work.

 ![](./doc/img/flex_allignment.jpg)